 Transit Pass & Parking

-ConnectPay provides personalized plan documents and all of the necessary material to communicate the plan to employee.
-Our plans include the required non-discrimination testing procedure to ensure compliance with federal regulations.
+ConnectPay provides personalized plan documents and all the necessary material to communicate the written plan to employees.
+Each plan includes the required non-discrimination testing procedures to ensure compliance with federal regulations.

-The Premium Only Plan offers a simple way to obtain favorable tax treatment for benefits already offered.
-Once set up, ConnectPay ensures your compliance by providing timely updates and modifications with little maintenance required by an employer.
+Premium Only Plans offer a simple way for employers to obtain favorable tax treatment for benefits already offered.
+Once set up, ConnectPay ensures your compliance by providing timely updates and modifications with little maintenance by the employer.

 Flexible spending accounts (FSAs) provides pre-tax deduction for employees and reduced FUTA and FICA payroll taxes for the employer.
 FSAs give employees more disposable money per payroll for out-of-pocket expenses like doctor and dental expenses, day care, and medications.